TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Shop Swim for the Family

 Beach TowelsSunscreen at SephoraInside JCPenneyPool FloatsWater GamesUP TO 50% OFF XersionWalk, jog, hike—recharge, whatever your rhythm.
 25% OFF Nike, Champion &. adidasShop brands that are built to last.
 Select styles.
 Excluded from coupons.
-UP TO 50% OFF HomeRejuvenate your space &. make it feel like new.BedroomBathroomSelections may vary, while supplies last.
+TowelsSheetsBlanketsBed PillowsSelections may vary, while supplies last.
 Clearance percentages are based on regular and original prices.
 Intermediate markdowns may have been taken.
 \*Select toys, select kids' swimwear and Sephora Excluded From Coupons
 \*Additional offers and coupons do not apply to Levi’s®.